ekhurtado/I4_0_SMIA/src/AAS_Manager/docs/glossary.rst

    Intra AAS Interaction
        Interaction within each I4.0 Component, that is, between the AAS Manager and the AAS Core.
 This interaction will occur when one of the two has to perform a task that it is not capable of by itself, so it will have to request it to the other entity.
 I.e. the AAS Manager can request a service from its associated AAS Core.

+   Industrial Agent
+       An industrial agent is defined as a key enabler for industrial applications, focusing on core functionalities relevant to the application while often neglecting security and privacy aspects, especially in the context of cyber-physical systems and their utilization in industrial environments (see `ScienceDirect <https://www.sciencedirect.com/topics/computer-science/industrial-agent>`_ ).

+   Multi-Agent System
+        A multi-agent system (MAS) is a computerized system composed of multiple interacting intelligent agents, capable of perceiving their environment and taking decisions based on it.
+Typically agents refers to software agents, but could equally well be robots, humans or human teams.
+The work toward a common goal that goes beyond their individual goals, increasing the adaptability and robustness.